crate/crate/docs/general/ddl/data-types.rst

 ==========

 Data can be stored in different formats.
-CrateDB has different types that can be specified if a table is created using the the :ref:`sql-create-table` statement.
+CrateDB has different types that can be specified if a table is created using the :ref:`sql-create-table` statement.

 Data types play a central role as they limit what kind of data can be inserted, how it is stored and they also influence the behaviour when the records are